SweatStack/sweatstack-streamlit-template/README.md

 # SweatStack Streamlit Template

 A template for building [Streamlit](https://streamlit.io/) applications with [SweatStack](https://sweatstack.no/).
+Example deployment can be found [here](https://sweatstack-streamlit-template.fly.dev/).

 > [!IMPORTANT]
-> The code in this repository is provided as-is, without warranty or guarantees of any kind.
+> The content in this repository is provided as-is, without warranty or guarantees of any kind.
 Use at your own risk.

 ## Quick Start